 Adjust your packing list based on what you will be doing on your trip to Alaska in winter.

-If you do not have the gear and don’t have a use for the gear outside of this trip, I recommend renting your winter gear when you get to your destination.
-People in my group rented their boots, parks, and gloves from Alaska Element.
+If you do not have the gear and don’t have a use for it outside this trip, I recommend renting winter gear when you get to your destination.
+People in my group rented their boots, pants, and gloves from Alaska Element.

 Alaska Element